Moving to Sweden

 2) Get in the housing queue!

 It will take your employer some time to issue your documents, so in the meantime you can get in the housing queue.
 To live in Sweden you either buy, rent from the owner (1st hand, long term / unlimited contracts), or rent from somebody who is renting from the owner (2nd hand, more expensive and short term contracts only).
 If you want to rent first hand, or want to have the option to rent first hand, you have to wait in a housing queue (2 years for Uppsala area, 7-8 years for Stockholm area!!!).
 It costs a small fee each year to stay in the queue, and it won't be ready when you are ready to move... you will probably rent 2nd hand at first.
-Maybe down the road you will buy, but even if you are planning that, possibly renting 1st hand may still be useful.. either way get in now.
+Maybe down the road you will buy, but even if you are planning that, possibly renting 1st hand may still be useful.
+Either way get in the queue now.
 It's called "Bostadsförmedling" and in Uppsala it's this site: https://www.bostad.uppsala.se/

 3) Apply for a visa!

 Once you have a document from your employer, you can apply online at Migrationsverket (https://www.migrationsverket.se/) for a residence permit in Sweden.
 The online application form is quite easy, but do it carefully.
 A mistake could cost you months.
 Also also have to pay an application fee.
 When I applied this was 1500 SEK per person.
 When I applied using my laptop, none of my credit cards or ones that I borrowed from family worked.
 I called the migration agency and after eventually getting through to a person, I was quickly given the answer you must complete the payment section from a mobile phone?!!?!.
 Somehow the website code can sense that you are on a phone.
 This is not specified on their website, but from a phone payment worked.
+I have heard rumor that they have since fixed this glitch.
 The approval process took 3 months for me.
 This is despite having a long-term contract from a recognized Swedish university and a valid passport and no criminal convictions, etc. There is no way to see where you are in the queue, but there is a processing time app on the website that can estimate how many months your case will take.
 There is no way to speed it up.
 Your employer is powerless to speed it up (unless perhaps your employer IS the migration agency).
 You just have to wait.
 You can visit Sweden as a tourist during that time, but you are recommended to inform the migration agency about your plans.
 You are not supposed to wait in Sweden for a decision because this could potentially cause rejection...please read/call wherever you can to check the current regulations and possibilities.

 4) Get your fingerpints and picture taken!